ConverterHQ

 VIDEO

-Convert Xfig files to MOD online with no signup required.
+Convert Xfig to MOD

 Reverse conversion